 Check the pH value

-If bromine is not sensitive to the pH of your water, you still need to adjust it ideally to ensure good treatment stability.
-As a reminder, a good pH is between 7.0 and 7.6.
+Even though bromine is not sensitive to the pH of your water, you still need to adjust it to ensure good treatment stability.
+A good pH is between 7.0 and 7.6.

 If you notice that the TAC (total alkalinity) of the spa is too low, add a little pH stabilizer.

 You can also find the main products needed for processing in the form of boxes.